-Romantic Road Trips
+The 5 Most Romantic Road Trips

 When my now-husband and I were 16, our favorite date was to hop in his GTO and hit the road, setting out to see what there was to see.
 While listening to Bowie on the 8-track, we explored our hometown's back roads.
-One night, we happened upon a quirky diner that served up sundaes-for-two in giant fishbowls.
+One night, we happened upon a quirky diner that served up sundaes for 2 in giant fishbowls.
 When my spoon trespassed onto the ice cream's north face — the driver's side — he simply smiled.
 Our fate was sealed: Ever since, we've been a car-traveling couple — a pair with a penchant for road trips.

-Going out for drives sparked our romance and now, decades later, road trips help revive it when kids, finances and work detour us.
+Going out for drives sparked our romance, and now, decades later, road trips help revive it when kids, finances and work detour us.
 In the event of boredom, we might head clear across the county; for angry impasses, perhaps halfway across the country.

-Morro Bay is at the terminus of this journey, and it is here that serendipity strikes, California-style: Just when your road-refreshed relationship has attained peak strength — I mean, at the very moment when the passenger-driver connection goes positively granite — you'll encounter Morro Rock, also known as the "Gibraltar of the Pacific."
+Morro Bay is at the terminus of this journey, and it is here that serendipity strikes, California style: Just when your road-refreshed relationship has attained peak strength — I mean, at the very moment when the passenger-driver connection goes positively granite — you'll encounter Morro Rock, also known as the "Gibraltar of the Pacific."

 Here, under the cover of yellow leaves and red bridges, are picture-perfect trysting places.
 Vermont's Route 100 skirts quintessential Yankee towns whose claims to fame involve copious covered bridges: the handsome Big Eddy Bridge in Waitsfield and the Lincoln Gap Bridge over the Mad River in Warren, to name a couple.
-In Moretown, after driving through the Upper Coxbrook Bridge, you'll reach the only spot in Vermont where you can still see one covered bridge from another: the view through the Newell Bridge to the Station Bridge.
+In Moretown, after driving through the Upper Cox Brook Bridge, you'll reach the only spot in Vermont where you can still see one covered bridge from another: the view through the Newell Bridge to the Station Bridge.

-Love never tasted so good as it does along Vermont's Route 100; don't miss a lick of the erotically charged Karamel Sutra ice cream, at the Ben and Jerry's factory, of course.
+Love never tasted so good as it does along Vermont's Route 100; don't miss a lick of the erotically charged Karamel Sutra ice cream at the Ben and Jerry's factory, of course.

 Although an amphibious vehicle might come in handy here, it's not necessary for negotiating the barrier islands or marshes, rivers and estuaries that define the Low Country coastal region of Georgia between Jekyll Island and Savannah.
 The intoxicatingly slow and scenic routes 520, 99 and 17 drape around the Golden Isles like Spanish moss on an old oak: St. Simons and Jekyll islands are bridged to the mainland at Brunswick, and Sea Island is bridged to St. Simons Island.
 The only thing that flows more abundantly than water in this region is romance.
-The Sea Island's Cloister Hotel alone has hosted nearly 37,000 newlywed couples since 1940.
-(Each couple receives a card indicating what number they are: for instance, honeymoon couple No. 1,768 was George and Barbara Bush, who visited in January 1945 and again in 1995 to celebrate their 50th anniversary.)
+Sea Island's Cloister Hotel alone has hosted nearly 37,000 newlywed couples since 1940.
+(Each couple receives a card indicating what number they are; for instance, honeymoon couple No. 1,768 was George and Barbara Bush, who visited in January 1945 and again in 1995 to celebrate their 50th anniversary.)
 The Cloister is, hands down, the most highfalutin place around, but it's hardly the only high point of this Low Country tour.

-In the quiet village of Shellman Bluff, all the dirt roads lead to an overlook of the Broro and Julienton rivers; winding along the edge of the bluff is a sandy road that offers an unsurpassed sunrise view of the marsh from behind Harris Neck.
-Speed's Kitchen aptly describes the locale for out-of-towners on its menu: "SHELLMAN BLUFF.
-Not a place for Fast Lane folks.
+In the quiet village of Shellman Bluff, all the dirt roads lead to an overlook of the Broro and Julienton rivers.
+Winding along the edge of the bluff is a sandy road that offers an unsurpassed sunrise view of the marsh from behind Harris Neck.
+On its menu, Speed's Kitchen aptly describes the locale for out-of-towners: "Shellman Bluff.
+Not a place for fast lane folks.
 Ain't got no red lights.
 No 4-lanes.
 We move slow here.
 Try it — good for your health."

 Beartooth Highway, Wyoming/Montana